ezaborowski/Cohesity_Advanced_Services/PowerShell/DMaaS/registerDMaaSAWSsources/README.md

 * -apiKey: apiKey generated in DMaaS UI
 * -regionId: DMaaS region to use
 * -AWSid: (optional) one or more AWS Account ID's (comma separated)
 * -AWSlist: (optional) text file of AWS Account ID's (one per line)
     * it is mandatory that you use one of either AWSid or AWSlist
 * -roleARN: (optional) AWS ARN associated with CFT Deployment IAM Role
-* -ARNlist =  (optional) text file of AWS ARN's associated with CFT Deployment IAM Roles
+* -ARNlist: (optional) text file of AWS ARN's associated with CFT Deployment IAM Roles
     * it is mandatory that you use one of either roleARN or ARNlist